KSDunne/yoga_flip/README.md

 ### Fixed bugs

+- Height was specified in header style and the content then spilled over to the next element.
+This was fixed by removing the specific height and then the header height just changed automatically to fit the content which was much better.

 ### Unfixed bugs

 ### Supported screens and browsers

 #### Screens

 - iPhone SE, 375px wide.
 Also looks good down to 300px according to devtools
 - iPad Mini, 768px wide
 - Nest Hub Max, 1280px wide

 #### Browsers

 - Chrome
 - Edge
 - Firefox
 - Safari
 - Opera

 ## Deployment